stakater/stakater-workshop/docs/6-secret-management-in-saap/4-secret-management.md

    8. External Secrets Operator (ESO) creates a Kubernetes Secret.

    9. Kubernetes Secret is consumed by Application.
+Following are the steps to add a new environment variable to your application.

       - In your DevWorkspace, open stakater-nordmart-review-ui repository code, and navigate to deploy folder.
       - Open and edit values.yaml